Healthdirect Free Australian health advice you can count on.

 Where can I find out about group exercise for people with disability?

-Team sports and group exercise classes can be fun and rewarding for people with a physical or mental disability.
-You can find modified team sports and group exercise classes to suit a range of abilities and fitness levels.
 Speak to your coach or instructor at the beginning of the class.
-They can provide you with guidance on how to modify each activity to meet your needs and goals.
+They can tell you how to change each activity to meet your needs and goals.

 How do I start group exercise in a safe way?

-Before you start any new exercise or sport, get advice from your doctor or an exercise professional.
-They will check that your new fitness program is right for you.
+Get advice first: Before you start any new exercise or sport, get advice from your doctor or an exercise professional.
+They will check that your fitness plan is right for you.
+This will help you avoid injury and keep you motivated.

 How do I avoid injury while exercising in a group?